lslumass/HyRes_GPU/at2hyres/README.md

 ## step 2: convert atomistic pdb to HyRes pdb
 1. to make sure the PDB file are in the correct format, please fix the potential problems using **pdbfix_res.py**
    **Usage:** `python pdbfix_res.py input_file output_file 0/1`
    **Note:** for the last parameter, 1 is for ACE/CT3 terminus, otherwise 0.
-              And, the chainid will be changed to "X"
+And, the chainid will be changed to "X".
    **For example:** `python pdbfix_res.py tdp_43_charmm.pdb tdp_43_fix.pdb 1`
 3. use at2hyres_v2.py to convert the atomistic model to HyRes model
    **Usage:** `python at2hyres_v2.py atomistic_pdb hyres_pdb`